Python SOAP libraries

 SOAP.py covers the basics.
 No Web Services Description Language (WSDL) or any other add-ons, but transparent support for implementing SOAP clients and servers in Python.
 Even the one nifty feature of the package relates to infrastructure: SOAP.py supports secure sockets layer (SSL), for encrypted SOAP transmissions.
 In order to use this feature you must have M2Crypto set up, which is a library covering a variety of cryptographic tools and formats, from RSA and DSA to HTTPs, S/MIME, and more.
 We shall not be examining the SSL support for SOAP.py in this installment.

-The story so far: SOAP utilities seem to be quite a popular corner of open-source activity in Python.
-Here is a rundown of the projects and their current status.
-First, the players:
+The story so far: SOAP utilities seem to be quite a popular corner of

-soaplib' s development appears to have stalled, which is perhaps understandable given the huge body of work that Secret Labs undertakes these days.
+4Suite SOAP is our own implementation, which we used in the last three installments of this column (see Resources for a link).
+It is under active development.
+SOAPy was posted in April 2001, is currently in pre-alpha stages, and doesn't seem to be under active development.
+SOAP.py development is frozen.
+SOAP.py as a project was being sponsored by a company called actzero, and actzero is no longer in business.
+New developers/maintainers are invited to volunteer. soaplib' s development appears to have stalled, which is perhaps understandable given the huge body of work that Secret Labs undertakes these days.
 This Swedish company is led by Fredrik Lundh, famous in Python circles as the "eff-bot," and member of the Python Association board.
 Secret Labs also produces PythonWare, a kernel of Python and important add-on modules; PythonWorks, a leading Python IDE; the Python Imaging Library, and a host of other goodies (not least of which is the daily Python-URL Web log).
+Orchard is a data management framework, basically a way to manage diverse data formats with a common interface.
+It implements a SOAP client as a basic way to send Orchard data items, known as Nodes, in a remote procedure call to a SOAP server.
+PySOAP is a project intended as part of Dave Warner's Church-management suite, but has never released any files, and appears to be a dead project. |

 Installation